-- (1) A regulation may make provision about granting, renewing, or refusing to grant or renew, driver authorisation. - (2) Without limiting subsection (1), a regulation may authorise the chief executive- - (a) to impose a condition when granting driver authorisation to a person or renewing a person's driver authorisation; or - (b) to refuse to grant driver authorisation to a person or to renew the person's driver authorisation if the person- - (i) has been convicted of a category C driver disqualifying offence; or - (ii) has been charged with a driver disqualifying offence and the charge has not been finally disposed of. - (3) Also, without limiting subsection (1), a regulation may provide for the following- - (a) an authorising document; - (b) an authorising document to be in the form of a card or something similar approved by the chief executive and on which information may be stored electronically;
+- (1) A regulation may make provision about granting, renewing, or refusing to grant or renew, driver authorisation. - (2) Without limiting subsection (1), a regulation may authorise the chief executive- - (a) to impose a condition when granting driver authorisation to a person or renewing a person's driver authorisation; or - (b) to refuse to grant driver authorisation to a person or to renew the person's driver authorisation if the person- - (i) has been convicted of a category C driver disqualifying offence; or - (ii) has been charged with a driver disqualifying offence and the charge has not been finally disposed of. - (3) Also, without limiting subsection (1), a regulation may provide for the following- - (a) an authorising document; - (b) an authorising document to be in the form of a card or something similar approved by the chief executive and on which information may be stored electronically; - (c) a PIN to be used by the holder of driver authorisation as a security measure to protect information stored electronically on an authorising document. - (4) Further, without limiting subsections (1) to (3), a regulation may provide that-

-- (c) a PIN to be used by the holder of driver authorisation as a security measure to protect information stored electronically on an authorising document. - (4) Further, without limiting subsections (1) to (3), a regulation may provide that- - (a) an authorising document may include on it information about another transport authority held by the person under a prescribed transport Act, if allowed under that Act; or - (b) information about driver authorisation may be included on another transport authority.
+- (a) an authorising document may include on it information about- - (i) the kinds of public passenger services for which the holder of the authorisation is an authorised driver; or - (ii) another transport authority held by the person under a prescribed transport Act, if allowed under that Act; or - (b) information about driver authorisation may be included on another transport authority.